 top of page

-Amelia MacDonald liked her life.
+Amelia liked her life.

 Then everything changed.
 Fast.

 Now, she and Da are trying to rebuild their lives with only two-thirds of their family.
-She's in a new school where quirky isn't cool, and it's even more uncool when your father is the new English teacher and he's unlike any teacher any kid at this school has ever seen.
+She's in a new school where quirky isn't cool, and it's even worse when your father is the new English teacher and he's unlike any teacher any kid at this school has ever seen.

 EXCERPT

 "Advanced Mathematics, my butt," Amelia mumbled under her breath as she wandered the halls.
-"That was Algebra II, I did that freshmen year.
+"That was Algebra II.
+I did that freshmen year.
 I should be in Statistics.
 Now where the crap is my locker?"
 The hallway was just about empty.
 A student here or there but not like the main hallways.
 "Good thing, Amelia.
 They see you talking to yourself and you'll really make friends fast."

 Amelia walked around the room, trying not to distract the boy playing.
 He was good.
 Really good.
 She wanted to see who he was.
 She came around in front of him, and stood silent while he played.
-His eyes where closed.
-He had the typical short haircut for boys but his hair was the same color as hers, brown, his head tilted into the chin pad of the violin.
+His eyes were closed.
+He had what looked like it might have been a short haircut at one time, but needed a trim, so was a little long, and his hair was the same color as hers, brown.
+His head tilted into the chin pad of the violin.
 The only person Amelia had ever really watched play music was her mother when she played the piano.
-He mom would just let the music flow out of her, she said, she would feel it.
-Amelia watched as the boy standing in front of her did the same thing.
+Her mom would just let the music flow out of her, she said.
+She would feel it.
+Mom honed Amelia’s math skills, and Da had her reading by the time she was four, but no matter how she tried, Amelia never managed to be musical.
+It just didn’t click.
+She could listen to it, and enjoy it, but not play it.
+Not like Mom.

 "That was really good.
 But do you know anything with a little more kick?"